The Cosmological CPT Theorem: CPT in Flat space

 \begin{itemize} \item As we will show in Sections \ref{sec:ReflectionPositivity} and \ref{sec:ReflectionReality}, Euclidean Reflection Positivity implies a weaker principle know as Reflection Reality.
 We can enforce this by insisting that our correlators are invariant under the transformation:

 \item A $180^\circ$ ($=\pi$) rotation in the $\tau$-$x$ plane corresponds to the transformation:\footnote{Some authors refer to this transformation as ``CPT''.
-The difference in convention goes back to the earliest papers on the CPT theorem, see \cite{blum2022genesis} for a nice review.
-In the language of \cite{blum2022genesis}, we are defining \T as a ``Wigner time reversal'' (which involves a complex conjugation) while other authors use ``Schwinger time reversal" (which instead reverses the order of operators.
-For example, the recent paper by Harlow and Numasawa \cite{Harlow:2023hjb} on gauging ``CRT'' is actually gauging what we call the $180^\circ$ rotation, at least in their Euclidean signature construction.
-It is unclear whether it makes sense to gauge our Wignerian \CRT, as this would raise the question of what it means to have a nontrivial complex conjugation of amplitudes when going around a non-contractible cycle.
+The difference in convention goes back to the earliest papers on the CPT theorem, see~\cite{blum2022genesis} for a nice review.
+In the language of~\cite{blum2022genesis}, we are defining \T as a ``Wigner time reversal'' (which involves a complex conjugation) while other authors use ``Schwinger time reversal" (which instead reverses the order of operators.
+For example, the recent paper by Susskind~\cite{Susskind:2023rxm} and~\cite{Witten:2025ayw}, as well as Harlow and Numasawa~\cite{Harlow:2023hjb} on gauging ``CRT'', is actually defining \CRT as what we call the $180^\circ$ rotation, at least in their Euclidean signature construction (see also~\cite{Doi:2024nty}, where the authors find that in order to construct physically consistent bulk local states, it is necessary to take a CPT-invariant linear combination of the two primary states of the dual CFT).
+It is unclear whether it makes sense to gauge our Wignerian \CRT, as this would raise the question of what it means to have a non-trivial complex conjugation of amplitudes when going around a non-contractible cycle.
 (Perhaps it just means the whole amplitude vanishes.)}

 \item Finally, \CRT is the transformation:

 It might seem surprising that there is no transformation of the $\tau$ coordinate here.
 However, this is simply a reflection of the fact that these correlators are a function of Euclidean time, $\tau=it$, so simultaneously complex conjugating and sending $t\rightarrow-t$ leaves $\tau$ unchanged. \end{itemize}